 This place is popular and for a good reason.
-The food and service are consistently great.
+The food and service are consistently excellent.
 If you are heading to Berry for the day, I suggest you start with breakfast here.

 They don’t allow you to reserve tables so there could be a short wait, but from experience, this has never been long and more than worth it.

 The Berry Sourdough Bakery is located at 23 Prince Alfred Street, Berry and is open for Breakfast – Wednesday to Sunday, 8am-11.15am and Lunch – Wednesday to Sunday, 11.30am-3pm.